On performance at work

 Procedural knowledge, or knowing how to do it, is knowing how to apply declarative knowledge.
 It's a bit fuzzier, but means I know how to actually go about doing the DCF, or, better, how to apply the declarative knowledge I have in practice.
 Wikipedia does a great job of describing procedural knowledge:

 Procedural knowledge (also known as knowing-how, and sometimes referred to as practical knowledge, imperative knowledge, or performative knowledge) is the knowledge exercised in the performance of some task.
 Unlike descriptive knowledge (also known as "declarative knowledge" or "propositional knowledge" or "knowing-that"), which involves knowledge of specific facts or propositions (e.g. "I know that snow is white"), procedural knowledge involves one's ability to do something (e.g. "I know how to change a flat tire").
 A person doesn't need to be able to verbally articulate their procedural knowledge in order for it to count as knowledge, since procedural knowledge requires only knowing how to correctly perform an action or exercise a skill.

-I want to run the marathon, I want to give everything I have to run the marathon in the best possible time, and I'm willing to suffer a lot for three or four hours in order to complete the race .
+I want to run the marathon, I want to go hard, and I'm willing to go hard for the three or four hours necessary to complete the race .